TGlide/-reddit-Wallpaper-Downloader/README.md

 ## Usage
 Simply run RWD.py to fetch and set new wallpapers.

-To run at startup, create a RWD.py shortcut, and link it to the Windows Startup Applications.

 If you wish for the program to run without displaying the python console, simply rename RWD.py to RWD.pyw.
 (For windows only)

 ## Contributing
-Pull requests and bug reports are accepted, just be educated please :)
+Contributions are greatly appreciated, feel free to make pull requests as to discuss and implement any changes/features you've developed.

 ## Planned Features
-- [x] Convert imgur links to image links using imgur api
+- [x] Convert imgur links to image links
+- [ ] Linux and OSX support
 - [ ] Detect slashes and correct links using string manipulation
 - [ ] Add upvote buttons for each wallpaper
 - [ ] Add delete option for each wallpaper